Preloader Close

 For nearly 50 years, the United Nations has been pushing nations to mobilize to protect nature against the various forms of destruction and pollution, on World Environment Day.

-He subsequently reiterated “The theme of this year’s World Environment Day,” Solutions to plastic pollution ", reminds us of the work that remains to be done to counter the scourge of plastic pollution and the harmful repercussions it has on the environment, the economy and health here in Canada, as in the rest of the world .
-Each year, more than 400 million tonnes of plastic are produced worldwide, with single-use plastics accounting for around half of this volume.
-That's why we've banned certain types of harmful single-use plastics.
-This measure will eliminate the equivalent of more than a million trash bags full of plastic pollution over the next decade.
-We are also developing measures to increase the recycling rate of plastic products and keep our environment clean.
-As a proud member of the High Ambition Coalition to End Plastic Pollution, Canada continues to work with its international partners to negotiate an ambitious, legally binding new international agreement on plastic pollution, which aims to elimination of plastic pollution as a whole.
-We look forward to bringing together partners from around the world in the fourth session of these negotiations to be held in Ottawa in April 2024."
+He then re-bid “The theme of this year’s World Environment Day, “Solutions to plastic pollution” reminds us of the work that remains to be done to counter the scourge of plastic pollution and the harmful impacts it has on the environment, economy, and health here in Canada, as well as around the world.
+Each year, more than 400 million tonnes of plastic are produced worldwide, with single-use plastics accounting for about half of that volume.
+That’s why we’ve banned certain types of harmful single-use plastics.
+This action will eliminate the equivalent of more than a million garbage bags full of plastic pollution over the next decade.
+We’re also developing measures to increase the recycling rate of plastic products and keep our environment clean.
+As a proud member of the High Ambition Coalition to End Plastic Pollution, Canada continues to work with its international partners to negotiate a new, ambitious, legally binding international agreement on plastic pollution, which aims to eliminate plastic pollution altogether.
+We look forward to bringing together partners from around the world for the fourth round of these negotiations in Ottawa in April 2024.”

 On this World Environment Day, Prime Minister Justin Trubeau encouraged Canadians to join the global movement to #BeatPlasticPollution.
 So we can build a clean and healthy future for the next 50 years and beyond.